‘Jersey Shore’ Shares Video Showdown Between Mike ‘The Situation’ Sorrentino & Angelina Pivarnick

 “Popeye on crack was one of the best insults on the show,” remarked one fan.

-“That is one of the most classic scenes from the entire series ever!” said a second viewer.
+“That is one of the most classic scenes from the entire series ever!” commented a second viewer.

 “That’s disrespectful to a hamster,” joked a third Instagram user.

-“Ah, the good old days of Jersey Shore,” said a fourth follower of the show’s social media account.
+“Ah, the good old days of Jersey Shore,” wrote a fourth follower of the show’s social media account.

 Angelina would return to the series in 2018 via a prank begun by Pauly.
 He called her and asked her to surprise Mike as the show filmed its reboot series Jersey Shore: Family Vacation.
 The two mended their relationship over the show’s subsequent three seasons.